haileye4/startup/README.md

 HTML what I have learned:
 I learned a lot of skills implementing forms, tables, and manipulating buttons and inputs with bootstrap in HTML.
 It took me a while to realize the head of the HTML file doesn't actually appear on the page, and the main and footer were fun to manipulate.

+## Things I learned from Simon Javascript:
+There are actually tons of techniques I've learned about, and more I will learn as I implement them into my startup and practice...
+Queryselector is a powerful fucntion, but use queryselectALL when wanting to select every element in an HTML...
+CreateElement is also another valuable function the Simon JavaScript files implement to manipulate the DOM and insert new scores in after a player has a score.